atlassubbed/atlas-recursive-auth/README.md

 })
 ```

 If you play with react or blaze, you can compare it to a component re-rendering only the nested component when some data changes inside of the nested component.
+The main difference is that "rendering" here means "ask the user for credentials, then get a valid token and try again".

 #### using a cache store